mebusy/notes/dev_notes/AI_CS188_MDP.md

 ## Policy Methods

+Value iteration can be pretty slow.
+So we're going to talk about better methods to do that.

+So we're going to talk about methods that look at policies, evaluating policies, improving policies, and extracting polices.

 ![](../imgs/cs188_mdp_policy_methods.png)

 finding optimal policies that work over the policies themselves and make the policies better rather than simply working over the values trying to make the values better.